dosreislab/dosreislab.github.io/_posts/2024-08-18-mcmctree-cluster.md

 if [ -f "$FMCMC" ]; then
     echo "ERROR: $FMCMC exists, nothing done." else
-    # This is MCMCtree 4.9j compiled with icc -fast and with NS = 1500
+    # This is MCMCtree compiled with the Intel compiler
     date >START
     ~/software/mcmctree/src/mcmctree mcmctree.ctl
     date >DONE